joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/05/business/media/minions-box-office-franchise.html

 **All Passengers Rescued as Seaplane Crashes in East River**\
 `The plane, coming from the Hamptons, made a hard landing near the Manhattan waterfront on Sunday.
-The Fire Department rescued the pilot, a crew member and at least six passengers.`\
+The Fire Department rescued the pilot, a crew member and six passengers.`\
 https://www.nytimes.com/2026/07/05/nyregion/sea-plane-crash-nyc.html

 **Mallory McMorrow Suspends Senate Bid in Democrats’ Heated Michigan Primary**\